feathersjs/docs/api/errors.md

 ## Feathers errors

-The following error types, all of which are instances of `FeathersError` are available:
+The following error types, all of which are instances of `FeathersError`, are available:

 > **ProTip:** All of the Feathers plugins will automatically emit the appropriate Feathers errors for you.
 For example, most of the database adapters will already send `Conflict` or `Unprocessable` errors with the validation errors from the ORM.